Creative Ways to Raise a Strong Daughter

 Here is a great video on how to choose your battles wisely.
 It will help you know what are the core issues.

 After a little research, I found that the reference to the palace was actually the temple.
 This was and still is the most sacred place for a Jew.
 The temple was God’s dwelling place in that time.

 To refer to your daughter as a pillar in the temple was a high compliment.
 This would have meant she was dwelling with God.

-Keep your daughter in church, pray together as a family, have devotions, talk about spiritual things with her.
+Raise a strong daughter to go to church, pray together as a family, have devotions, talk about spiritual things with her.
 Help her to develop her own faith.
 She is looking to you as her example.
 Live a life of faith she can model.
 Your actions speak much louder than your words.